dk-teknologisk-jahs/cvat/README.md

 # Switch to branch with changes
 git switch v2.32.0-sam2

-# Check .env and change variables as necessary
+# Check .env and change any variables as necessary, such as CVAT_NUCLIO_HOST

 # Build & Start CVAT using the provided compose files (should use compose.yaml by default, add -f compose.yaml if not)
 docker compose up -d --build --force-recreate --renew-anon-volumes